GoosefleetEO/aa-killtracker/README.md

 Name | Description | Default
 -- | -- | --
 `KILLTRACKER_KILLMAIL_MAX_AGE_FOR_TRACKER`| Ignore killmails that are older than the given number in minutes.
 Sometimes killmails appear belated on ZKB, this feature ensures they don't create new alerts | `60`
 `KILLTRACKER_MAX_KILLMAILS_PER_RUN`| Maximum number of killmails retrieved from ZKB by task run.
 This value should be set such that the task that fetches new killmails from ZKB every minute will reliable finish within one minute.
-To test this run a "Catch all" tacker and see how many killmails your system is capable of processing.
-Note that you can that exact information from the worker's log file.
+To test this run a "Catch all" tracker and see how many killmails your system is capable of processing.
+Note that you can get that information from the worker's log file.
 It will look something like this: `Total killmails received from ZKB in 49 secs: 251`   | `250`
 `KILLTRACKER_PURGE_KILLMAILS_AFTER_DAYS`| Killmails older than set number of days will be purged from the database.
 If you want to keep all killmails set this to 0.
 Note that this setting is only relevant if you have storing killmails enabled.  | `30`
+`KILLTRACKER_WEBHOOK_SET_AVATAR`| Wether app sets the name and avatar icon of a webhook.
+When False the webhook will use it's own values as set on the platform  | `True`
 `KILLTRACKER_STORING_KILLMAILS_ENABLED`| If set to true Killtracker will automatically store all received killmails in the local database.
 This can be useful if you want to run analytics on killmails etc. However, please note that Killtracker itself currently does not use stored killmails in any way.  | `False`